inimicus/GrimFocusCounter/README.md

 ## Planned Features
 - Robust settings menu
 - Varied and unique display styles (current implementation non-final)
+- Support for Lock/unlock of display element with more intuitive positioning
 - Customization of colors, sizes, and more

 ## Feedback & Contributing